b0gg4rd/slackware/README.md

 # Slackware

-This repository is for the complete configuration used in the Slackware Boxes.
+This repository is for the configuration used in the Slackware Boxes.